butlerx/wetty/docs/apache.md

 WantedBy=multi-user.target
 ```

-For your new users to be automically trusting this SSH key when provisionning,
+For your new users to be automatically trusting this SSH key when provisioning,
 you may add the pubkey to `/etc/skel/.ssh/authorized_keys`.

 ### Security precautions